braun-steven/braun-steven.github.io/_posts/2021-09-21-object-detection.md

 ---
 layout: distill
-title: "A Short Review of (Oriented) Object Detection"
+title: "A Short Review of Axis-Aligned and Oriented Object Detection"
 description: This post is going to give a brief introduction to deep models, the history of object detection ranging from classic methods based on hand-crafted features to the latest deep learning object detectors, object detection datasets, and object detection evaluation metrics.

 date: 2021-09-21